 TikTok isn’t a go-to hub for breaking news, and we don’t accept paid political ads, but we are committed to combatting the spread of misinformation on the platform, including through supporting our community with education and authoritative information on important public topics like elections.
 Our goal is to help TikTok remain a place where authentic content thrives.

 Collaborating with experts

-Through our global partnerships with fact-checking organisations, including Agence France-Presse (AFP), Animal Político, dpa Deutsche Presse-Agentur, Estadão Verifica, Lead Stories, Newtral, Facta, PolitiFact, Science Feedback, and Teyit & Vishvas News, we work to limit the potential for the spread of misinformation on our platform.
-These organisations work in tandem with our internal investigation and moderation team to help verify election-related misinformation.
+Through our global partnerships with fact-checking organizations, including Agence France-Presse (AFP), Animal Político, dpa Deutsche Presse-Agentur, Estadão Verifica, Lead Stories, Newtral, Facta, PolitiFact, Science Feedback, and Teyit & Vishvas News, we work to limit the potential for the spread of misinformation on our platform.
+These organizations work in tandem with our internal investigation and moderation team to help verify election-related misinformation.

 Hashtag PSA Around the world we provide notices on many election-related hashtag pages to remind people to follow our Community Guidelines, verify facts, and report content they believe may violate our policies.